TejaswiSunkara18/Plagiarism-Checker/README.md

 # Plagiarism-Checker
-this is project submitted by Sai Tejaswi Ranadeep and tejeshwar reddy on Github using GIT the project is to check plagiarism in two text files
+This project is made to identify the plagiarism percentage between 2 files.